Coder-Jake/DeepSesh/AI_RULES.md

-# AI Development Rules for FlowSesh
+# AI Development Rules for DeepSesh

-This document outlines the core technologies used in the FlowSesh application and provides guidelines for library usage to ensure consistency, maintainability, and adherence to best practices.
+This document outlines the core technologies used in the DeepSesh application and provides guidelines for library usage to ensure consistency, maintainability, and adherence to best practices.

 ## Tech Stack Overview